28 November 2025

 We know we are looking for a wine where the tannins aren’t too marked.
 It’s also a good plan to have a wine that has a good crunch of acidity.
 Acidity may not always sound inviting but it is a core part of wine, and acidity is your best friend when you have a meal that’s full to bursting with diverse flavours and textures.

-With this in mind, our top three (and not exclusive!) list of red grapes to consider pairing with your turkey this Christmas are Pinot Noir, Tempranillo and Sangiovese.
+With this in mind, our top three (and not exclusive!) list of red grapes to consider pairing with your turkey this Christmas are Pinot Noir, Tempranillo, Beaujolais, Sangiovese and Grenache and for whites Chardonnay, Riesling and Gewurztraminer can all work well.

 Six Red Wine Ideas for Turkey

-The low-tannin wines are ideal for bringing out the light flavours of the meat, but without overpowering it with sweetness.
+The low-tannin red wines are ideal for bringing out the light flavours of the meat, but without overpowering it with sweetness.
 Lush, fruity reds are our recommendation for the best pairings of red wine with turkey.

 Two organic Pinot Noir wines to consider:

-Six White Wine Ideas for Roast Turkey
+White Wine Ideas for Roast Turkey

 Where to start?!
 There are so many white wines that we would recommend here.
 Two key things to bear in mind are weight and structure.
 Remember all those flavours you’re bringing to the table?
 Your white must be able to hold its own!
+And if you’re serving bread sauce, even better – its creamy, gently spiced character pairs beautifully with fuller, textured whites like Chardonnay, Viognier or Pinot Blanc, which complement the richness without overwhelming the turkey.

 Two Chardonnays